codio/knowledge/source/instructors/setupcourses/resources/resourcetools/scratch.rst

 Scratch files are **not saved automatically**, students must select **File > Save** to save their work although a warning will be shown to students when they mark the assignment as completed for them to confirm before the assignment is marked as completed.
 This ensures that any unsaved work is saved.

 Get started by clicking on **Tutorials** in the Scratch menu area.
-For more information see `Scratch <https://scratch.mit.edu/about>`__
+For more information see `Scratch <https://scratch.mit.edu/about>`__.

 Starter Pack
 ~~~~~~~~~~~~

-We also have a **Hello Codio in Scratch** Starter Pack to help you get started
+We also have a **Hello Codio in Scratch** Starter Pack to help you get started.

-You can find this by either searching for 'Scratch' in the starter pack area or
+You can find this by either searching for 'Scratch' in the starter pack area or:

 -  For Codio.com users, `click here <https://codio.com/home/starter-packs/af3248f1-82cf-4c70-8170-d3e0c77a147e>`__
 -  For Codio.co.uk users, `click    here <https://codio.co.uk/home/starter-packs/af3248f1-82cf-4c70-8170-d3e0c77a147e>`__